apache/flink-web/_posts/2021-11-03-flink-backward.md

 ## Problems faced

-From a content perspective, the community is still ironing out processes around documentation and blog posts.
-There have been a lot of test instabilities and issues with some of the efforts to fix them.
-We also had to push the feature freeze by two weeks, which might actually be considered early and not actually be living up to the Apache Flink release tradition. :p
+No release is perfect, and the community is constantly looking to improve.

+Apache Flink has active contributors from around the globe, many of whom do not speak English as a first language.
+The community is still ironing out processes for delivering high-quality documentation and blog posts from a content perspective.
+We have added contribution guidelines for writing and have contributors focusing on this component.

+Each Flink release is built with the help of hundreds of contributors, each working on different parts of the project.
+Changes to one module may affect others in ways that are not always obvious.
+To maintain quality, the community supports an expansive test suite.
+Invariably some tests are found to be flakey.
+Whenever we discover a test issue, the community opens a blocker issue that we must resolve before the next release.
+In practice, this leads to contributors triaging most test instabilities towards the end of each release cycle.
+From now on, we want to be more mindful of these failures and prioritize them when discovered.

+Finally, the community pushed the planned feature freeze for 1.14 by two weeks.
+Two weeks is an improvement from previous release cycles, but we hope to continue improving this metric 1.15.
 ## Things enjoyed

 The implementation of some features, such as [buffer debloating](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/deployment/memory/network_mem_tuning/#the-buffer-debloating-mechanism) and [fine-grained resource management](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/deployment/finegrained_resource/), went smoothly.
 Though a few issues are now popping up as people begin using them in production, it is satisfying to see an engineering effort go according to plan.